Animals / Types of Birds / Owls / Boobook or Morepork Owl - Mid-Flight Snatchers

 Ocher bellied

-The morepork or boobook is called that not because it eats pig or reads books but because that is what it sounds like its saying when it calls out in the dusky night.
+The morepork or boobook owl is called that not because it eats pig or reads books but because that is what its call sounds like in the dark and dusky night.
 This owl is the most distributed in Australasia, mostly Australia (including Tasmania) and New Zealand but also Southeast Asia and New Guinea.
 The are stoutly built, some are dark brown and others lighter with spots, and there are some with reddish feathers and still others with yellowish ocher bellies.

 Cinnibar boobook